EricssonResearch/EST-OSCORE/draft-ietf-ace-coap-est-oscore.md

 The mappings between CoAP and HTTP referred to in Section 8.1 of {{RFC9148}} apply, and additional mappings resulting from the use of OSCORE are specified in Section 11 of {{RFC8613}}.

 OSCORE provides end-to-end security between EST Server and EST Client.
 The additional use of TLS and DTLS is optional.
+If a secure association is needed between the EST Client and the CoAP-to-HTTP Proxy, this may also rely on OSCORE {{I-D.tiloca-core-oscore-capable-proxies}}.

 ~~~~~~~~~~~
                                        Constrained-Node Network